 PCR is also available and may be useful in testing joint fluid and biopsies of skin rashes.
 It has poor sensitivity on CSF and antibody detection is the preferred first line test on CSF.
 PCR is not usually performed on blood as the duration of bacteraemia is short.

 See sample testing advice for information on the tests available, how to submit samples for Lyme disease testing, and guidance on test interpretation.

-RIPL can also perform further tests for diseases related to Lyme.
+RIPL can also perform further tests for other tick-borne diseases.
 Please contact the laboratory to discuss.

-RIPL clinical staff are available to discuss cases with medical professionals during working hours.
+RIPL clinical staff are available to discuss Lyme disease cases with medical professionals during working hours.
 See RIPL contact details below.

-There’s no clinic at Public Health England Porton and we’re unable to see patients or give phone advice to members of the public.
+There is no clinic at UKHSA Porton and we are unable to see patients or give phone advice to members of the public.

 Lyme service user manual

 For information about turnaround times and test charges, see RIPL user manual, Appendix 1.